kburnik/doc-dist/README.md

 * to use cosine distance, use the `-m cos` option
 * to output the computed vectors, use the `-v` option for verbosity
 * to specify different stop-words file, use the `-s path_to_file` option
+* you can combine files and inline inputs (files are indexed before inlines)

 ## Sample run